project-sunbird/project-sunbird.github.io/pages/contributions/contribution_guidelines.md

 #### Blocks

-Code segments are usually written in blocks.Use blocks if code segments are more than one line.
+Code segments are usually written in blocks.
+Use blocks if code segments are more than one line.

 #### Contractions

-Avoid using contractions , rather use the full word itself .
+Avoid using contractions, rather use the full word itself.

 #### Procedure style